meschedl/meschedl.github.io/cv.md

 Laboratory
 - DNA and RNA extraction of avian tissue and oyster larvae using Zymo Research and Qaigen kits
 - Historical DNA extraction with phenol chloroform and cryogenic extraction
-- Gel eletrophoresis, Qubit and TapeStation analysis of DNA and RNA
+- Gel electrophoresis, Qubit and TapeStation analysis of DNA and RNA
 - Serapure, KAPA Pure, mRNA and Strepavadin bead cleaning of DNA/RNA
 - Library preparation of avian DNA for illumina HiSeq Next Generation Sequencing using Ultra Conserved Elements
 - Expressed Exome Capture Sequencing (EecSeq) preparation of larval oysters